 - a.
 The installed lighting power must be modeled as described in Appendix G Table G3.1 No. 6 (a), and include all power used by the luminaire, including lamps, ballasts/drivers, transformers, and control devices as described in ASHRAE 90.1 Section 9.1.3, and based on the actual installed lamp.
-For example, a screw-based fixture rated at 75 Watt maximum, with an ENERGY STAR certified 26 Watt CFL installed, may be modeled as 26 Watts, plus any power consumed by the ballast.
-For rooms or portions of rooms with no specified hardwired lighting, in-unit lighting power density of 1.071 W/ft2 shall be modeled. - b.
-High efficacy or ENERGY STAR certified hardwiredLight fixtures in rooms such as bedrooms and living rooms, that may be supplemented by lighting connected to receptacles, must be estimated to provide illumination at a rate of no more than 3 ft2/Watt.
+For example, a screw-based fixture rated at 75 Watt maximum, with 26 Watt CFL installed, may be modeled as 26 Watts.
+For rooms or portions of rooms with no specified hardwired lighting, in-unit lighting power density of 1.07 W/ft2 shall be modeled, except where the reference edition of 90.1 is 2016, in which case 0.6 W/ft2 shall be modeled. - b.
+Light fixtures in rooms such as bedrooms and living rooms, that may be supplemented by lighting connected to receptacles, must be estimated to provide illumination at a rate of no more than 3 ft2/Watt.
 The following calculations may be used to claim Illumination Rate Allowance (IRA) over 3 ft2/Watt:

+'''

 IRA [ft2/Watt] = Efficacy x CU / FC

 IRA = Illumination Rate Allowance, [ft2/Watt]

+'''